ATM & Branch Locator

 Yes.
 Banks maintaining such accounts have been authorised to permit such payments.
 Airlines/shipping companies and their agents have also been permitted to accept payments in rupees.

 Are NRO/NRE account holders eligible for loans/overdrafts against their fixed deposits?

 Yes, except for the purpose of relending, carrying on agricultural/plantation activities or for investment in real estate business.
 Loans against NRE fixed deposits can, however, be utilised for investments in India on non-repatriation basis, in certain specified areas and for acquisition of flats/houses subject to prescribed conditions.

 Can loans raised against NRE fixed deposits be repaid out of funds in NRO/account?

-The loans raised against NRE deposits can be repaid out of funds held in NRO accounts but in such cases, the interest would be charged at commercial rate in force from time to time.
+The loans raised against NRE deposits can be repaid out of funds held in NRO accounts.

 Open An Account